Tractor beam: 2010s

-In March 2011, Chinese scientists posited that a specific type of Bessel beam (a special kind of laser that does not diffract at the center) is capable of creating a pull-like effect on a given microscopic particle, forcing it toward the beam-source.
-The underlining physics is the maximization of forward scattering via interference of the radiation multipoles.
-They show explicitly that the necessary condition to realize a negative (pulling) optical force is the simultaneous excitation of multipoles in the particle and if the projection of the total photon momentum along the propagation direction is small, attractive optical force is possible.
+In March 2011, scientists from Fudan University and Hong Kong University of Science and Technology posited that a specific type of Bessel beam (a special kind of laser that does not diffract at the center) is capable of creating a pull-like effect on a given microscopic particle, forcing it toward the beam-source.
+The underlying physics is the maximization of forward scattering via interference of the radiation multipoles.
+They show explicitly that the necessary condition to realize a negative (pulling) optical force is the simultaneous excitation of multipoles in the particle.
+If the total photon momentum projection along the propagation direction is small, attractive optical force is possible.
 The Chinese scientists suggest this possibility may be implemented for optical micromanipulation.

-In 2013, scientists at the Institute of Scientific Instruments (ISI) and the university of St Andrews succeeded in creating a tractor beam that pulls objects on a microscopic level.
-The new study states that while this technique is new, it may have potential for bio-medical research.
+In 2013, scientists at the Institute of Scientific Instruments (ISI) and the University of St Andrews created a tractor beam that pulls objects on a microscopic level.
+The study states that this technique may have potential for bio-medical research.

-Professor Zemanek said: “The whole team have spent a number of years investigating various configurations of particles delivery by light.

-Dr Brzobohaty said: “These methods are opening new opportunities for fundamental photonics as well as applications for life-sciences.”
+Professor Zemanek said: "The whole team have spent a number of years investigating various configurations of particles delivery by light."
+Dr. Brzobohaty said: "These methods are opening new opportunities for fundamental photonics as well as applications for life-sciences."

-Dr Cizmar said: “Because of the similarities between optical and acoustic particle manipulation we anticipate that this concept will provide inspiration for exciting future studies in areas outside the field of photonics.”
+Dr Cizmar said: "Because of the similarities between optical and acoustic particle manipulation we anticipate that this concept will inspire exciting future studies in areas outside the field of photonics."